-Self-guided tour brochures are included with admission.
+Self-guided tour brochures are included with admission (Available in the Visitor Centre or Giftshop).
 Discover the rich history of the Martyrs' Shrine at your own pace, from the origins of European contact with Indigenous people in Canada, to the establishment of Catholic missions in the Wendat (Huron) Nation and Ontario's oldest European community, to the heroic deaths of the Jesuit saints which made this holy site one of the most important pilgrimage sites in Canada.

 Step beneath the impressive vaulted ceiling of the Shrine Church and discover its wonders on a self-guided tour.
-During this approximately one-hour long sightseeing visit, you will be invited to explore various points of interest inside the unique Indigenous-European construction, each highlighting a work of art, an architectural element or a piece of history, as well points of interest on the Shrine grounds, including the Shrine Shoppes.
+During this approximately one-hour long sightseeing visit, you will be invited to explore various points of interest both outside and inside the unique Indigenous-European construction of the Shrine Church, highlighting various devotional monuments, works of art, other piece of history, as well points of interest on the Shrine grounds, including the Shrine Shoppes.

 Retreats at Martyrs' Shrine